History Cookbook: Vegetable and Oatmeal Casserole

 Serving suggestions: Serve with green vegetables.

 Vegetables were very plentiful in WW2 as people were encouraged to grow their own.
-Gardens, Parks and even window boxes were used to grow vegetables and herbs.
-This recipe was submitted by Furgus Martin, Chef at the Robinson Centre, Wyboston Lakes.
+Gardens, parks and even window boxes were used to grow vegetables and herbs.
+This recipe was submitted by Fergus Martin, Chef at the Robinson Centre, Wyboston Lakes.

 Comments: Some peeling and chopping is needed.